zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: object
           :required: false

-     - Any payment method specific properties can be passed here.
-See :ref:`payment-method-specific-parameters` for the possible fields.
+     - Any payment specific properties can be passed here.
+See :ref:`payment-parameters` for the possible fields.

    * - ``metadata``